QA Investigation Results

 Plan of Correction:

-By May 10, 2023, the DO and the CM will meet with the Medical Director to review the Medical Director Responsibilities as defined in the Conditions for Coverage.
+By September 20, 2024, the Director of Operations (DO) and the CM will meet with the Medical Director to review the Medical Director Responsibilities as defined in the Conditions for Coverage.
 The meeting also reviewed the following policy: